xwmx/nb/README.md

   sudo nb env install
 ```

+This will also install the completion scripts on all systems and the
+recommended dependencies on Ubuntu, WSL, and Alpine Linux.

 ###### User-only Installation

 To install with just user permissions, simply add the `nb` script to your